achul123/MujinaBaseV2/README.md

 At the moment, there is no way to call the original method that won't trigger the event. \
 So do not call the modified method from its event handler, otherwise you will end up in an infinite loop. \
 The possible workarounds would be :
-- Make a boolean that would tell your handler to immediatly return without doing anything (not reliable)
+- Make a boolean that would tell your handler to immediately return without doing anything (not reliable)
 - Reimplement the original method yourself (takes a lot of time, and will need to use reflection for private fields/methods)